N-Back Challenge Logo

 How to Raise Completion Rates

 In fact, getting students to stick to it and complete all required sessions is arguably the most challenging aspect of weaving dual n-back into your curriculum.
 After all, by design, the exercise represents a truly exhausting mental workout, and thus requires a great deal of self-discipline.
 What’s more, it takes a while to get the hang of it, and students may be at risk of dropping out before having fully mastered the game mechanics.
 There are a few techniques you might want to experiment with in order to enhance your students’ motivation and maximize their completion rates.
-Note that the below is certainly not a comprehensive list: After a bit of brainstorming, you and your colleagues will probably come up with even better ideas!
+Note that the below is certainly not a comprehensive list: After a bit of brainstorming, you and your colleagues will surely come up with even better ideas!

 Set completion-related incentives.
 In order to motivate your students to complete the entire program, consider tying some reward to it.
 The most straightforward way of doing so would be to frame the program as a homework assignment or special project, and to award extra credits for its completion.
 But there are, of course, myriad other — and more creative — ways of designing a reward scheme.
 One particularly interesting one might be to tie the reward not to individual program completion but to make it contingent upon completion of the program by the entire class, thus leveraging peer pressure for educational purposes.
 For example, you could promise to host a certain fun activity if at least X% of your students manage to complete the full program, along with an extra reward for 100% completion.